ASIC's regulatory guidance on compliance with the financial services regime.

 - Training: Minimum training standards that apply to advisers

-- Disclosure: Financial services disclosure and product disclosure
+- Disclosure: Financial product disclosure

 - Relief: ASIC can grant exemptions from or modifications to the law in certain situations.